St Mary Magdalene, Paddington

 The architect was George Edmund Street, and this church is considered to be his masterpiece.
-It includes notable stained glass by Henry Holiday and a later crypt chapel by Ninian Comper.
+It includes notable stained glass by Henry Holiday, Salviati mosaics, sculptures by Thomas Earp, a later crypt chapel by Ninian Comper, and a War Memorial by Martin Travers.

 The painted ceiling of the nave, the work of Daniel Bell, was cleaned and restored during 2018–19, with the help of a grant from the Lottery Heritage Fund.
 With assistance from the Paddington Development Trust, an extension was also built, containing additional spaces and facilities intended for use by the wider local community.

 Cultural associations

 St Mary Magdalene is thought to be the church that inspired the composer John Ireland to become an Anglo-Catholic.
 The novelist Barbara Pym was a member of the congregation in 1971–72, while living in Queen's Park.
 P. D. James is thought to have used the church as a model for one of the locations in her novel A Taste for Death.

 The church and surrounding neighbourhood were used as a location in the 1968 movie Secret Ceremony with Elizabeth Taylor.
 Scenes from the 2012 film of Les Misérables were also filmed there.